 The Corporation is ultimately responsible for the College's system of internal control and for reviewing its effectiveness.
-However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance, against material misstatement or loss.
+However, such a system is designed to

 The Corporation has delegated the day to day responsibility to the Chief Executive/Executive Principal, as Accounting Officer, for maintaining a sound system of internal control that supports the achievement of the College's policies, aims and objectives, whilst safeguarding public funds and assets, for which he is personally responsible, in accordance with the responsibilities assigned to him in the Financial Memorandum between the College and the funding bodies.
-He is also responsible for reporting to the Corporation any material weaknesses or breakdowns in internal financial control.
+He is also responsible for reporting to the Corporation any material weaknesses or breakdowns in internal financial control to the Corporation Board